-International students residing outside the USA can enroll in the MBA program while completing it 100% online only.
+International students residing outside the USA can enroll in all programs while completing it 100% online only.

 To participate in distance learning instruction, students must be able to use a computer and have internet access.
 Students must have a computer with the following minimum configuration: